nli33/sbf/README.md

 ## Example

-`test_prog` prints "hello\n" twice: first via normal Brainfuck instructions, then via a write syscall.
+The test program prints "hello\n" twice: first via normal Brainfuck instructions, then via a write syscall.
 Then, it exits via an exit syscall with exit code 67.

+Replace `test_prog` with the file name corresponding to your platform (e.g. `test_prog_macos-arm64`).

 ```
 $ cargo run test_prog